What Is Tort Insurance?

 Can I sue with limited tort in Pennsylvania?

 Yes, you can sue with limited tort in Pennsylvania, but only for economic damages unless your injuries meet the "serious injury" threshold or specific statutory exceptions apply.
-Serious injuries include death, permanent disfigurement, or serious impairment of body function — and this is a legal standard evaluated by courts, not just a medical diagnosis.
-You can also pursue full damages if the at-fault driver was convicted of DUI, was uninsured, drove an out-of-state vehicle, or operated a commercial vehicle.
+Serious injuries include death, permanent disfigurement, or serious impairment of body function, and this is a legal standard evaluated by courts, not just a medical diagnosis.
+You can also pursue full damages if the at-fault driver was DUI, uninsured, drove an out-of-state vehicle, or operated a commercial vehicle.
 If you were injured as a pedestrian or cyclist, limited tort restrictions don't apply regardless of your policy choice.

 How much does limited tort save on car insurance in 2026?

-Limited tort typically saves between 15-40% on car insurance premiums compared to full tort, depending on your insurer, driving record, and location.
-For many drivers in Pennsylvania, that translates to roughly $100-$350 or more annually.
-While the upfront savings are appealing, consider that one significant accident could result in tens of thousands of dollars in unrecoverable pain and suffering damages — far exceeding years of premium savings.
+Limited tort typically saves about 10-20% on the bodily injury liability portion of your premium compared to full tort, with most Pennsylvania sources citing roughly 15% as the average.
+For many drivers, that translates to approximately $100-$300 in annual savings.
+While the upfront savings are appealing, one significant accident could result in tens of thousands of dollars in unrecoverable pain and suffering damages, far exceeding years of premium savings.
 Always weigh these potential long-term losses before choosing limited tort solely for cost reasons.

 Which states offer full tort vs limited tort options?

 Only three states offer full tort versus limited tort choices: Pennsylvania, New Jersey, and Kentucky.
 These are called "choice no-fault" states.
-Pennsylvania defaults to full tort unless you elect limited tort.
-New Jersey uses a "verbal threshold" system with a "limited right to sue" or "unlimited right to sue" option, and raised its minimum liability coverage to $35,000/$70,000 as of January 2026.
-Kentucky allows drivers to reject the no-fault system entirely in writing, which restores full lawsuit rights but eliminates PIP benefits.
-Most other states are either pure tort or pure no-fault states with no such election.
+Pennsylvania defaults to full tort unless you elect limited tort, and New Jersey uses a "verbal threshold" system, raising minimum liability coverage to $35,000/$70,000 as of January 2026 (PIP minimum stays at $15,000).
+Kentucky allows drivers to reject the no-fault system entirely in writing, which restores full lawsuit rights but eliminates PIP benefits, and 2026's HB 627 changed how PIP coordinates with health insurance for drivers who keep it.

 Should I choose full tort or limited tort for my family?